neelaadityakumar/Image-Editing-and-Enhancement/README.md

 # CS300
 Image Editing and Enhancement
-This is part of my institute project CS300@IIIT Manipur mentored by Dr. Kishorjit Nongmeikapam(HOD,CSE IIIT Manipur).
 Attached jupyter notebook contains some of the algorithm that i implemented from scratch.
 But all the implemented algorithms can be found in the project.py file.
 This Project implements following Image processing Algorithms on a given input image, all from scratch :-